Best Things to do in Alicante – Ultimate Guide

 Where to stay in Alicante?

-Mid-range apartment: UNIQ flats – is another excellent option to stay in Alicante if you prefer apartments over hotels.
+Mid-range apartment: UNIQ flats – are another excellent option to stay in Alicante if you prefer apartments over hotels.
 The flat is only a 2-minute walk from the beach and features a hot tub, AC, and a fully equipped kitchen.

-Find other apartments in Alicante
+Find other hotels in Alicante

-Zona A is the city of Alicante itself, and a single ticket costs € 1.35.
+Zona A is the city of Alicante itself, and a single ticket costs 1.45 EUR.
 The price increases depending on which zone you want to go to.
-For instance, a roundtrip ticket from Zone A to Zone B would cost you € 4.25, from A to C – 6.40, from A to D – 8.25, and so on.
+For instance, a single ticket to two zones costs 2.80 EUR, while a three-zone single ticket costs 3.90 EUR.
+The price reduces if you buy a return ticket for these zones.

 How to get from Alicante Airport to the City Center

-There is a direct bus, C6, that takes you from Alicante airport to Alicante city center, but it also stops at the train station, bus station, tram station, and the port.
-It runs every 20 minutes; from 10 p.m till 6 a.m it runs every hour.
-One way ticket costs €3.85.
+A direct bus, C6, takes you from Alicante airport to Alicante city center, but it also stops at the train station, bus station, tram station, and port.
+It runs every 20 minutes; from 10 pm to 6 am, it runs every hour.
+One way ticket costs 3.85 EUR.
 You can purchase the ticket from the driver.

 Note: If you are traveling to Torrevieja, I have noticed direct buses from Alicante airport to Torrevieja